If people are still not able to gather, how will the Saturday sessions be held?

 You are responsible for supplying your own project dogs.
 These can be your dogs, friends’, family members’, or clients’ dogs (if you are already working as a dog walker or sitter).
-You start with a new dog about once per month, and either take the dog into your own home as a foster (simulating a board & train case) for the training period or go to the dog’s home to train 5 or 6 times per week (simulating a day training case).
+You start with a new dog about once per month, and either take the dog into your own home as a foster (simulating a board & train case) for the training period or go to the dog’s home to train about 5 times per week (simulating a day training case).
 Occasionally, your instructors may suggest potential project dogs from among their own dog walking or training class clients.
 You will receive detailed information at the beginning of the course and support in identifying appropriate project dogs.

 GoToMeeting is an online meeting tool that lets you conference with people anywhere in the world using the Internet.
 It’s easy to use, free for you, and the only equipment you need is a computer–with an Internet connection and an audio connection (through your computer).